carpentries/carpentries.org/content/posts/2025/08/become-a-lesson-developer-trainer.md

 ![CLDT hexagonal sticker](/blog/2025/08/CLDT-hex-sticker.png)

-Active Lesson Developer Trainers are expected to teach one to two Collaborative Lesson Development Training events (four x four hours) each year, host at least two one hour discussion sessions each year, and join monthly community calls with other Trainers.
+Active Lesson Developer Trainers are expected to teach one to two Collaborative Lesson Development Training events each year (16 hours total per training event), host at least two one-hour discussion sessions each year, and join monthly community calls with other Trainers.
 (Total time commitment approximately 30 - 50 hours per year.)

 ## What are the benefits of being a Lesson Developer Trainer?